Kingdom of Mapungubwe: Origins

-The region was inhabited by the San for some 100,000 years.
+The wider region was inhabited by the San for some 100,000 years.
 Early San society left a rich legacy of cave paintings across Southern Africa.
-The origins of the Kingdom of Mapungubwe lie in Leopard's Kopje.
+Bantu-speakers inhabited the Shashe-Limpopo Basin for a period between 350 and 450 CE.
+The origins of the Kingdom of Mapungubwe lie in Leopard's Kopje, an archaeological culture in modern-day Zimbabwe.

-Schroda (900-1000)
+Schroda (900–1000)

 Motivated by the ivory trade, some Zhizo people moved south around 900 to settle Schroda, near the Limpopo River.
 The San were largely driven off their ancestral lands.
 The Zhizo herded cattle and engaged in farming.
 They traded and possibly hunted with the San, who lived in different settlements.
 Schroda was likely the Zhizo's capital due to being the most populated (around 500).
 The chief was the wealthiest, and accumulated cattle through court fines, forfeits, tributes, raids, and the high price of marrying one of his daughters.
 The Zhizo made elaborate pottery with diverse styles, for which they were named after.
 Figurines were used as props in school lessons.
 They traded ivory, gold, rhino skins, leopard skins, and iron to coastal cities such as Chibuene in exchange for glass beads, cotton and silk cloths, and glazed ceramics.